YashAgarwal60/Stock-Prediction-using-Linear-Regression-/README.md

 # Stock Prediction using Machine Learning
- Its an implementation of Stock Prediction with the help of GUI on Machine Learning
+<h1> Its an implementation of Stock Prediction with the help of GUI on Machine Learning</h1>